Domingo de Bonechea: Early life and family

 In 1766 he became a frigate captain and from 1767 commanded the frigate Santa Maria Magdalena, afterwards renamed Aguila.
 Together with the Lievre, he took supplies to the Falkland Islands and reached the port of Concepcion (Chile) on 14 April 1768.
 From there he continued on to Callao (Peru) and seems to have remained in the region for several years.

-Domingo de Bonechea's exploratory voyages were commissioned by the Viceroy of Peru, Manuel de Amat y Junyent, who was concerned that Captain Cook's explorations might lead to the creation of British bases from which to attack Peru.
-De Bonechea reached Tahiti only weeks after Cook's first voyage, and indeed found an axe left there by Cook's expedition.
-He recorded a great many local native words.